eganba07/electric-vehicles/README.md

-# Does Socioeconomic Status Effect Electric Vehicle Forecasting?
-A New York State Case Study
+# Forecasting Electric Vehicle Demand: A New York State Case Study
 ### Table of contents

 - [Introduction](#introduction)